 Establishing hard deadlines and page limits for environmental reviews, regardless of the project size, complexity, or controversy, thereby discouraging rigorous factual, scientific, and/or economic analysis and restricting the depth of analysis during the NEPA review process.

-Limiting the public’s ability to have its voice heard by requiring public comments to be more specific and technical in nature, and making it harder for the public to comment on federal actions that may adversely affect our environment, communities, livelihood, and well-being.
+Limiting the public’s ability to have its voice heard by requiring public comments to be more specific and technical in nature and making it harder for the public to comment on federal actions that may adversely affect our environment, communities, livelihood, and well-being.

 By giving the public a voice and requiring federal actions to undergo thorough environmental review, NEPA has resulted in better decision-making by the federal government.
 As the examples listed below demonstrate, NEPA review leads to federal actions that better protect our oceans and the wildlife that inhabit them.
 CEQ’s proposed rule would significantly limit the public’s ability to participate in environmental decisions, severely restrict the depth of analysis for NEPA review, and sharply reduce protections for our oceans.
 For all these reasons, we urge you to withdraw the proposed rule.